A network-based approach to QAnon user dynamics and topic diversity during the COVID-19 infodemic: Data and Methods

-As QAnon is a conspiracy theory with for and against opinions, we expected to identify a characteristic retweet (RT) network where pro- and anti-users are segregated.
-We constructed a RT network using the QAnon dataset and applied the $k$-core decomposition ($k=2$) to understand the swing users' dynamics, where each node represents a user and directed edges between nodes represent retweets.
-As expected, this resulted in a RT network with two major clusters.
-We decided which cluster corresponds to the pro- or anti-QAnon group by manually examining large indegree users in each cluster (who were retweeted many times) in terms of their tweets and profile descriptions.
+As QAnon is a conspiracy theory which has triggered opinions both for and against its claims, we expected to identify a characteristic retweet (RT) network where pro- and anti-users are segregated.
+We constructed an RT network using the QAnon dataset and applied the $k$-core decomposition ($k=2$) \cite{6137224} to identify pro- and anti-QAnon users, where each node represented a user and directed edges between nodes represented retweets.
+As expected, this resulted in an RT network with two major clusters.
+We decided which cluster corresponded to the pro- or anti-QAnon group by manually examining large indegree users in each cluster (who were retweeted many times) in terms of their tweets and profile descriptions.

-Additionally, we identified `swing users' in the RT network; if a user retweeted posts both pro- and anti-QAnon users decided above, at least once, between February 20 2020 and March 1, 2021, the user was categorized as a `swing user'.
-Because the RT network consists of two clusters (i.e., pro- and anti-QAnon groups), we can trace whether a swing user finally migrated to the pro- or anti-QAnon group.
-The former type is called the `pro-QAnon-learning' and the latter type is called the `anti-QAnon-learning'.
-Moreover, we recorded the month when a user met the swing user criterion above, referred to as `birth month', in all swing users.
-The birth month data was used to characterize swing users in terms of network positions.
+To confirm whether the classification of pro- and anti-QAnon users was reliable enough, we conducted a manual verification as follows.
+We conducted the manual verification by dividing all users into two classes.
+Two coders participated in this task and classified 60 randomly selected accounts, with 30 labeled as pro-QAnon and the other 30 labeled as anti-QAnon.
+Providing them with these account names, we asked them to read the profiles and tweets of each user and classify them into pro-QAnon and anti-QAnon.
+Then, we checked the consistency of their classifications by computing Cohen's kappa.
+The resulting kappa was 0.76, which indicated substantial agreement and certified our user classification result as statistically reliable~\footnote{Note that according to~\cite{10.2307/2529310}, Cohen's kappa value is interpreted as follows: 0.0-0.2 for slight agreement; 0.2-0.4 for fair agreement; 0.4-0.6 for moderate agreement; 0.6-0.8 for substantial agreement; and 0.8-1.0 for near perfect agreement.}.

+Additionally, we defined `QAnon-leaning' as follows and identified three types of users: `pro-leaning users', `anti-leaning users', and `less-leaning users'.

+, where $P$ is the number of retweets from pro-QAnon users and $A$ is the number of retweets from anti-QAnon users. $L$ compares the leaning of a user between pro-QAnon and anti-QAnon based on retweet tendencies.
+If a user has more than 70\% probability to retweet from the pro-QAnon side, this user is considered pro-leaning, and vice versa.
+Thus, $-0.4 \leq L \leq 0.4$ indicates that the user is less-leaning; $L > 0.4$ indicate that the user is pro-leaning; $L < -0.4$ indicates that the user is anti-leaning.

+Please remember that QAnon-leaning is quantified by $L$ (Eq.\ref{eq1}), whereas pro- and anti-QAnon classifications are based on a retweet network clustering, whose result was validated as mentioned above.
+With these, we characterised a transient dynamics of pro- and anti-QAnon users in relation to QAnon-leaning.